Computer Power and Human Reason and the Refusal of Machine Judgment

 Computer Power and Human Reason: From Judgment to Calculation was published by W. H. Freeman in 1976.
 Weizenbaum was a German-American computer scientist at MIT, known for the SLIP list-processing system and for ELIZA, the 1960s natural-language program that became a foundational episode in chatbot history.

 The book is often summarized as an early critique of artificial intelligence, but that description is too narrow.
 Weizenbaum was not simply saying that computers were weak.
 He was warning that people would reorganize institutions, language, and responsibility around the things computers could formalize.
 The deeper danger was not failed automation.
-It was successful reduction.
+It was successful reduction: the moment a messy human situation is redesigned so that the part a machine can process becomes the part an institution treats as real.

 This makes the book newly sharp.
 Modern models are far more fluent than ELIZA, but the institutional temptation is familiar: if a machine can produce an answer, a score, a recommendation, a therapeutic-sounding response, or a plausible decision memo, someone will be tempted to treat the output as judgment.